hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Pink Promise with a 5 Pull**

 ```
+* This convention only applies to variants with a pink suit.
 * First, see [Pink Promise with a 5's Chop Move](#pink-promise-with-a-5s-chop-move).
 * When a player performs a *5 Pull*, it is clearly a type of *Play Clue*.
 But if two or more 5's are touched as part of the clue, then the focus of the clue is unclear.
 * We define the focus of the clue to be the next to the "pulled" card.
 (This is similar to how *Pink Promise* works with a *5's Chop Move*.)